Must be booked via Amex Travel to earn 5X; otherwise earn 1X

 Our ratings are determined by the authors and editors on our team.
 Each individual card feature is compared against all other cards we offer and the total score is an average of those 4 ratings.

 Although the Southwest Priority Card charges the highest annual fee of any of the personal Southwest credit cards, we argue that it should be the go-to card for frequent Southwest flyers.
-That’s because the perks of this Southwest credit card easily justify the $149 annual fee.
+That’s because the perks of this Southwest credit card easily justify the $229 annual fee.

-Cardholders get four Upgraded Boardings each year, a $75 Southwest annual travel credit, 7,500 bonus points every cardmember anniversary (worth $105), and 25% back on inflight purchases.
-If you fly Southwest just a couple of times per year, these perks should easily save more than the $149 annual fee.
+If you fly Southwest just a couple of times per year, these perks should easily save more than the $229 annual fee.

 All points earned count toward earning the Southwest Companion Pass.
-Plus, cardholders will earn 1,500 Tier Qualifying Points toward A-List and A-List Preferred Status for every $5,000 spent per year and there is no limit on the amount of TQPs you can earn.
+Plus, cardholders will earn 2,500 Tier Qualifying Points toward A-List and A-List Preferred Status for every $5,000 spent per year and there is no limit on the amount of TQPs you can earn.
 And you don’t need to worry about foreign transaction fees with the Southwest Priority Card.

 The only downside to Southwest Airlines credit cards is that Rapid Rewards points are only valuable for flying Southwest.
-If you want to earn flexible points, consider a credit card that earns Chase Ultimate Rewards points, such as the Chase Sapphire Preferred Card.
+If you want to earn flexible points, consider a credit card that earns Chase Ultimate Rewards points, such as the Chase Sapphire Preferred® Card.
 Chase Ultimate Rewards points transfer to the Southwest Rapid Rewards program, so you’ll still be able to top off your Rapid Rewards account when you need points for your next redemption, but you can also transfer them to any of Chase’s other airline or hotel transfer partners.

 Lastly, this card is great for getting a good chunk of the way to a Southwest Companion Pass with the bonus offer.
 Read our guide on earning a Southwest Companion Pass for up to two years via new account bonuses.